rudyorre/restaurant-tinder/README.md

 # restaurant-tinder
 A restaurant matching web application that helps users decide which restaurant to eat at.
 It allows the user to input their cuisine, location, price, etc. preferences as a saved filter profile.
 From this filter profile, users can either approve or disapprove each restaurant one at a time and also see more in depth information about it.
-The user can also make notes about their order for restaurants they’ve approved of.
+The user can also make notes about their orders for restaurants they’ve approved of.

 ## Links:
 - [Project Proposal Google Doc](https://docs.google.com/document/d/11MiO7qC6HRgcwL0tFzGR1OGJ3Lp-lQLyfBPIhYGOYIQ/edit)